 - Disease or Ailment

-- Name, Address, registration number of the specialist doctor issuing the prescription.
+- Name, Address, registration number and qualification of the specialist doctor issuing the prescription.

 The prescription so obtained has to be submitted by the assessee to the income tax department along with the Income Tax Return.